 Rather than make mayonnaise, I wanted to make this quick version with store-bought vegan mayonnaise.
 Finally, I thought it would pair well with these vegan pretzel bites.

-This horseradish aioli is perfect for serving at parties, snacking, and game day.
+This horseradish aioli is perfect for serving at parties, snacking, and on game day.
 It pairs well with pretzel bites, onion rings, fries, sandwiches, vegan crab cakes, and burgers!
 I never watch the Super Bowl, but I'd certainly be ready for it with this horseradish dip to go with the snacks.

 Here are the simple ingredients you'll need to make this easy vegan Horseradish Aioli without animal products.